-After graduating from Duke University with a degree in mechanical engineering and materials science, Vail earned his medical degree at the Loyola University Chicago Stritch School of Medicine.
-He completed a residency in orthopedic surgery at Duke University Medical Center, then went on to complete a fellowship in adult reconstructive surgery.
+Vail earned his medical degree at the Loyola University Chicago Stritch School of Medicine.
+He completed a residency in orthopedic surgery and a fellowship in adult reconstructive surgery at Duke University.

 Loyola University School of Medicine, 1985